| Kevin Braddock: You wrote a piece for Vogue a while back…. Geoff Dyer: [British Vogue’s Features editor] Jo Craven

 that it’s not about Lawrence.
 It could be about your attempt

+to build a scale model of the HMS Victory.
 The experience of being in Thailand, taking drugs and getting

 off with someone you describe in Yoga… is so common an experience